Singularities of free group character varieties: Abstract

 \section{Abstract}

-Let $\XC{r}$ be the moduli of $\SLm{n}$, $\SUm{n}$, $\GLm{n}$, or $\Um{n}$ valued representations of a rank $r$ free group.
-We compute the fundamental group of $\XC{r}$ and show that these four moduli otherwise have identical higher homotopy groups.
-We then classify the singular stratification of $\XC{r}$.
+Let $\XC{r}$ be the moduli space of $\SLm{n}$, $\SUm{n}$, $\GLm{n}$, or $\Um{n}$-valued representations of a rank $r$ free group.
+We classify the algebraic singular stratification of $\XC{r}$.
 This comes down to showing that the singular locus corresponds exactly to reducible representations if there exist singularities at all.
-Lastly, we show that the moduli $\XC{r}$ are generally not topological manifolds, except for a few examples we explicitly describe.
+Then by relating algebraic singularities to topological singularities, we show the moduli spaces $\XC{r}$ generally are not topological manifolds, except for a few examples we explicitly describe.